-(3) Jensen-Haise based on air temperature and daily integrated solar radiation need for empirically derived constants relevant to specific regions.
-Secondly, the equation has received the most through experimental validation against other methods, mainly weighing lysimeters and soil moisture measurements.
-A disadvantage of the PM method however is the relatively high data requirement including air temperature, windspeed, relative humidity and solar radiation, although Allen (1998) pointed out alternative ways of estimating solar radiation and humidity using simpler or fewer measurements.
+The PM method has two distinct advantages over the other methods.
+Firstly, it has a physical basis implying the equation can be used globally without the need for empirically derived constants relevant to specific regions.
+Secondly, the equation has received the most thorough experimental validation against other methods, mainly weighing lysimeters and soil moisture measurements.
+A disadvantage of the PM method however is the relatively high data requirement including air temperature, wind speed, relative humidity and solar radiation, although Allen (1996) pointed out alternative ways of estimating solar radiation and humidity using simpler or fewer measurements.